stormqloud/kazoo-tgbbok/couchdb.md

   * https://cloudant.com/blog/choosing-zone-configurations-for-bigcouch
    * note: this article is with q=1!

+* CouchDB replication
+  * This is unlikely to be that useful for Kazoo
+  * Replication is generally on a database by database basis.
+    * Your Kazoo CouchDB will have HUNDREDS of databsaes
+    * Not that useful for Kazoo cluster

 * Special URLs for bigcouch (appear to be called global handlers)..
 * You might want direct these to port 15984 instead..